-Patrick Roggenbau is a German artist living and working in Wellington and Miami, Florida.
+Patrick Roggenbau is a German artist living and working in Spring Lake, Michigan.
 Having studied art in Florence, Italy he was heavily influenced by the Renaissance masters.
 His style, if to be defined, is somewhere between naturealism and expressionism.

 His main focus is the exploration of the enigmatic connection between humans and nature (animals).